Pranabiitp/FedPMVR/README.md

 To choose the appropriate  model, run Models.py and choose the required model for each of the dataset.

 # Run FedPMVR
-After done with above process, you can run the FedPMVR, our proposed method.
+After done with above process, you can run the FedPMVR, our proposed method by running FedPMVR.py.

 # Evaluation
 After federated training, run Evaluation.py to acess the evaluation metrics such as accuracy, precision, recall etc.